UnitexGramLab/unitex-core/README.md

-We welcome everyone to contribute to improve the Unitex Core by [forking this repository](https://help.github.com/articles/fork-a-repo/) and [sending pull requests](https://help.github.com/articles/using-pull-requests/) with your changes.
+We welcome everyone to contribute to improve the Unitex Core by [forking this repository](https://help.github.com/articles/fork-a-repo/) and [sending pull requests](https://help.github.com/articles/using-pull-requests/) with their changes.
 The recommended [workflow](http://rypress.com/tutorials/git/rebasing) to contribute is:

 1. [Fork us](https://github.com/UnitexGramLab/unitex-core/fork)